 Keep pushing and don’t give up.
 Appreciate the process.
-Change will eventually come.
-Also, everything begins in the mind, so cultivate it and you’re on your way.
+A change will eventually come.
+Also, everything begins in the mind, so cultivate it, and you’re on your way.

 Honestly, I am so happy that I decided to join Jemi Health and Wellness to lose weight and get healthy.
 I often ask myself, “What if I never took those baby steps?
 What if I never decided I would eat clean and workout?
 What if I’d kept telling myself that I was just big-boned?
 What if I didn’t have coaches like Rosa and Helen?
 What if I didn’t have an instructor like Della Thomas?
 What if I didn’t have a husband who supported me?
 What if I missed the opportunity to find myself?”

 I’ve become my own health hero.
-For once, I can truly say that I love me and I mean it from the bottom of my heart!
+For once, I can genuinely say that I love me and I mean it from the bottom of my heart!
 I’ve found my purpose and cultivated my mind.
-The great thing about it is that I’m not finished.
+The great thing about it is that I’m not finished yet.
 This is my lifestyle now, and I’m loving it.

 Disclaimer: Reference or link to any specific product, diet plan, exercise plan or service mentioned in the weight loss stories we share is for the information of our readers, and does not constitute an endorsement or recommendation by Black Women Losing Weight.